DD to broadcast weather forecast of Indian cities in Pakistan occupied Kashmir

 The cities in PoK would be part of the overall forecast of the northwest division.
 This division comprises, Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Delhi-Chandigarh-Haryana, Punjab, east Uttar Pradesh, West Uttar Pradesh, east Rajasthan and west Rajasthan.

-Last week India issued a demarche to Pakistan protesting the Pakistan Supreme Court's order on so-called Giglti-Baltistan.
+Last week India issued a demarche to Pakistan protesting the Pakistan Supreme Court's order on so-called Gilgit-Baltistan.
 India has said that the entire Jammu and Kashmir and Ladakh including areas of Gilgit and Baltistan are an integral part of India.

 On the order, the Ministry of External Affairs said that Pakistan should immediately vacate all areas under its illegal occupation.